‘Too Long, Didn’t Read’ Summary:

 Theoretically Sound But Impractical In Application

-I’ve always been more of a pragmatic person and I believe in being rigorous in analyzing someone’s astrological chart.
+I’ve always been more pragmatic, and I believe in rigorously analyzing someone’s astrological chart.
 Each year, you will see that the forecasts will mention certain stars associated with each of the 12 zodiacs.
-This basically describes which sector these stars land end up in during that year.
-This is theoretically sound because the 12 zodiacs are basically describing segments of the star map, and every year certain stars end up in positions related to a certain Zodiac.
-If you’ve ever wondered why there are 12 zodiacs, it’s because time was measured by looking at how the planets moved, and the 12 years was derived by looking by looking at how long Jupiter took to go around Earth.
-The Grand Duke that people pray to every year is actually the planet Jupiter.
+This describes which sector these stars land end up in during that year.
+This is theoretically sound because the 12 zodiacs describe segments of the star map, and every year certain stars end up in positions related to a certain Zodiac.
+If you’ve ever wondered why there are 12 zodiacs, it’s because time was measured by looking at how the planets moved, and the 12 years were derived by looking at how long Jupiter took to go around Earth.
+The Grand Duke that people pray to every year is the planet Jupiter.
 Theory aside, the bottom line is – to make a sweeping statement that every single person under a certain Zodiac will have similar encounters is a fallacy and misleading in my opinion.
 Metaphysics was never meant to be so simple.

-I wrote an article on the topic of what is the Grand Duke a long time ago when I first started my website and you can read it here.
-It’s not a very detailed post as it was one of my earliest posts, but I will be sure to write one again when Chinese New Year approaches.
+I wrote an article on the topic of what is the Grand Duke a long time ago when I first started my website, and you can read it here.
+It’s not a very detailed post, as it was one of my earliest posts, but I will write one again when Chinese New Year approaches.

 Are Forecasts Possible In The First Place?

 It’s the simplest and most effective way to reach out to the masses, and with that, it brings more business.
 I can’t help but feel that this trend of Chinese zodiac forecasting, which I reckon has been around for decades, is motivated more by commercial reasons in the form of providing entertainment than anything else.
-There is nothing educational about Chinese zodiac forecasting in my opinion, and in fact, I would even attribute a social cost to all these.
+There is nothing educational about Chinese zodiac forecasting, and I would attribute a social cost to all these.

-The level of misunderstanding and misinformation is the reason I’ve had clients who borrowed money to buy items and charms thinking it will turn their life around, but it only get them into heavier debt and become worse off.
-Chinese metaphysics is one of those fields which has the ability to the inherent ability to influence people because it appeals to any person’s desire to have a good and comfortable life.
+The level of misunderstanding and misinformation is the reason I’ve had clients who borrowed money to buy items and charms, thinking it would turn their life around, but it only gets them into heavier debt and become worse off.
+Chinese metaphysics is one of those fields that has the ability to influence people because it appeals to any person’s desire to have a good and comfortable life.

-The most blunt way I can put it is that – this is an unregulated industry after all unlike healthcare and finance.
-Why these falsehoods keep getting spread is simply because the consumer market welcomes it, and there aren’t any consequences on those who spread and perpetuate them.
+The bluntest way I can put it is that this is an unregulated industry, unlike industries like healthcare and finance.
+Why these falsehoods keep getting spread simply because the consumer market welcomes them, and there aren’t any consequences for those who spread and perpetuate them?

 Expect Rigour In The Analysis Presented – It’s Your Entitlement

 You should never take things at face value.
 Not for metaphysics and not even for other things.
-Most practitioners can’t tell you why stars and planets seem to have an effect on us as that’s just the mystery behind metaphysics which we have yet to solve, however, I feel there should at least be some form of explanation being done from a historical perspective and theoretical standpoint.
+Most practitioners can’t tell you why stars and planets seem to affect us, as that’s just the mystery behind metaphysics that we have yet to solve.
+However, I feel there should at least be some form of explanation from a historical and theoretical perspective.

-I am against yearly forecasting because it absolutely has no rigour to it and the bottom line is that not much useful information can be extracted just based on your Zodiac.
+I am against yearly forecasting because it absolutely has no rigour to it.
+The bottom line is that not much useful information can be extracted based on your Zodiac.
 For example, it’s said that Tigers may get into trouble with the law next year due to “the stars 官符”、“飞符”， but to say every single person under the Tiger Zodiac will go through this is a bit of a stretch.
 Perhaps it does increase the probability, but you can’t say for sure unless you analyze the whole chart.

-If you go for a consultation be it with me or anyone else, it’s your right to ask how the analysis is derived.
-I’m not sure how practitioners do it, but this is just my style of doing things.
-We practitioners are taking your money and the main motivation for this field should always be about helping people with our knowledge – so please don’t ever be taken for a ride by anyone.
-Ask us the theory behind it and which source material we got our analysis from – a genuine practitioner will be able to tell you.
-Metaphysics follows a strict set of laws and has a logic behind it.
-It’s basically nature’s laws observed by our ancestors.
-Our job as modern day practitioners is to explain it in the best possible way to modern audiences.
+If you go for a consultation with me or anyone else, it’s your right to ask how the analysis is derived.
+I’m not sure how practitioners do it, but this is my style of doing things.
+We practitioners are taking your money, and the main motivation for this field should always be about helping people with our knowledge – so please don’t ever be taken for a ride by anyone.
+Ask us the theory behind it and which source material we got our analysis from – a genuine practitioner can tell you.
+Metaphysics follows a strict set of laws and has logic and theory behind them.
+It’s nature’s laws observed by our ancestors.
+Our job as modern-day practitioners is to explain it in the best way to modern audiences.

 Feng Shui Items And Charms Are Not Going To Turn Your Life Around